To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 PSU PRIORITY FAFSA FILING DEADLINE: MARCH 1

 The FAFSA is the only application required by PSU and must be completed annually.
 Once the data is submitted, the Department of Education will forward your FAFSA information electronically to all schools you authorize to receive your data.
 PSU draws in FAFSA data weekly.
 The FAFSA ensures fair and equitable determination of family resources for each applicant by using Federal Methodology in computing an expected family contribution (EFC).
 The Department of Education Central Processing System (CPS) provides the needs analysis calculation to PSU where trained personnel review and verify the information to determine student aid eligibility.
-The Financial Aid Team assumes that a student and family will contribute toward the cost of education according to their means.
+Student Financial Services assumes that a student and family will contribute toward the cost of education according to their means.

 Note: The March 1 deadline refers to the initial filing of the FAFSA only.
 Subsequent paperwork may be submitted or changes made to the FAFSA after March 1 without penalty of being considered late.

 Each year, the federal government randomly selects students submitting the FAFSA for Verification, based upon a criteria established by the Department of Education.
 PSU reserves the right to select students for Verification, as well, if discrepant information is identified.
 Verification ensures that the information students and parents report is accurate.
 Verification prevents ineligible students from receiving aid by reporting false information and ensures that eligible students receive all of the aid for which they are qualified.

 If selected for Verification, you will receive an email from the PSU Student Financial Services office indicating the need for additional documentation.
 Please do not send any unsolicited documentation as this may require additional clarification from PSU and slow the financial aid process when identifying eligible aid programs.

 A listing of all our Forms and Worksheets can be found on our Forms webpage.